astralfields/dotfiles/README.md

 ## Installation

-- install all necessary applications
-    - Install command for Arch Linux (substitute with your favorite AUR helper):
+- install command for Arch Linux (mostly for myself so I can setup new installs easily):
     `yay -S i3-gaps polybar polybar-spotify-module alacritty picom dunst i3lock imagemagick vim terminus-font zsh zsh-grml-config`
 - the .pcf version of Siji doesn't work with modern versions of fontconfig.
 Download the .bdf version to `~/.fonts/siji.bdf`, then run `fc-cache -f -v`
-- copy all configuration files (or use symlinks.
-Do whatever you want)
+- copy configs (or parts)
-- don't just copy .zshrc, merge it with what you already have so that you don't break anything
-- check polybar config for screen setup
+- check polybar config to setup screens and pulseaudio sink
-- read i3 config, it's annotated.
-You will have to make some changes, especially for screens
+- check i3 config, it's annotated.
+You will have to make some changes, especially for screens and audio stuff
 - vim setup: `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`, then `vim +PluginInstall +qall`
-- logout and login to i3.
-If already running i3, reload.

 # TODO